 They are certainly not alone in loving the natural, rugged beauty of Newfoundland.
 Roger Dewling, owner of East Coast Glow, has launched a business creating skin-care products using local ingredients, including wildflowers and mushrooms.
 Free from the usual city distractions, Dewling comments that he can both focus on his work and get all that he needs for his business—no stress, no rush.

-But the east coast isn’t just seeing new businesses.
+The east coast isn’t just seeing new businesses.
 Some young graduates are returning to the small-town-scene to manage commercial landmarks: Marieke Gow, for example, has taken over her mother’s inn, The Twine Loft.
 Having survived the collapse of the cod industry intact, this establishment has seen its share of hardship.
 Now, in a prospering province, this inn is quick becoming a cornerstone for a burgeoning industry—tourism.
 With a growing population and an array of new attractions, Newfoundland is seeing a change in its yearly economic pattern, as the tourist season expands from two months to six.

 And only a little bit closer to Quebec, the Magdalen Islands have received an injection of new life and love.
 Six months of the year, Lisa Aucoin and Mitchell Wood run a hostel there—a special kind of hostel, though.
 Because they have travelled the world and back, they know exactly what travellers need and what leads to the greatest hostel experience.
 The couple has tailored the entire space to socializing and sharing—adding such furnishings as poker tables, yoga spaces, and individual recharge stations (tables, outlets, etc) for those on the road.

 So, next time you feel that your city is getting to you, keep in mind: there’s much life outside the city.
 Where will you land your new business?